nairvibhas18/comp423-course-notes/docs/tutorials/go-setup.md

 ## Project Setup: Creating the Repository
 ### Step 1: Create a Local Directory and Initialize Git
-(A) Open your terminal or command prompt
+A. Open your terminal or command prompt
-(B) Create a new directory for your project:
+B. Create a new directory for your project:
 '''bash
 mkdir go-setup-tutorial
 cd go-setup-tutorial
 '''
-(C) Initialize a new Git repository:
+C. Initialize a new Git repository:
 '''bash
 git init
 '''
-(D) Create a README.md file:
+D. Create a README.md file:
 '''bash
 echo "# Go Setup Tutorial" > README.md
 git add README.md